open-uem/openuem-cert-manager/README.md

 # OpenUEM - Cert Manager

-Repository containing the OpenUEM certificate tools used to manage the project's certificates requirements
+Repository containing the OpenUEM certificate tools used to manage the project's certificates requirements.
+It contains the command-line tools to generate and the library that will be used from the OpenUEM console.

 This repository will be used as a git submodule from other OpenUEM's repositories